ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 This table shows whether a security module authored by a third party is being used.

-In the case where a security module authored by a third party is in use, the SYS_SECURITY_ meta table contains information about the properties of the security module, whereas if no such security module is in use, the SYS_SECURITY_ meta table will contain no records.
+In the case where a security module authored by a third party is in use, the SYS_SECURITY_ contains information about the properties of the security module, whereas if no such security module is in use, SYS_SECURITY_ will contain no records.

 ### SYS_SYNONYMS\_

-This is the table for storing information about synonyms, which provide alias functions for database objects.
+SYS_SYNONYMS\_ stores information about synonyms, which provide alias functions for database objects.

 | Column name       | Type         | Description                                                  |
 | ----------------- | ------------ | ------------------------------------------------------------ |